Ajmak9/wuom/README.md

 Advanced orientation module for incomplete, ambiguous or saturated fields.
 Recommended as an continuation of WUOM and Color Lens, not as a first entry point into the system.
  → https://roblesrionegro.gumroad.com/l/zfmka

+## Multi-Scale Operational Ecosystem

+WUOM works as an operational ecosystem rather than a fixed methodology.

+Its layers can operate across different scales: local fields, structural systems, perceptual readings and broader relational contexts.

+WUOM does not provide a closed total map.
+It offers tools for observing, structuring and orienting within fields that may expand beyond their initial frame.

 ### Individual geometries